Spoilers abound. You have been warned.

 Kevyn's sister, Breya has been with the Toughs on and off throughout the strip, as well as arranging for a coalition strike against the Wormgate Corporation, research into the nature of the wormgates and the Gatekeepers, and eventually landing a lob as an ambassador to the Fleetmind.
 Married to Haban.

-Action Girl: She's been shown to know how to hold her own in a fight, thanks to growing up with multiple brothers.
+- Action Girl: She's been shown to know how to hold her own in a fight, thanks to growing up with multiple brothers.

-Four-Star Badass: Not only is she capable of close combat, she welded together a vast coalition of races to fight against the Pa'anuri.
+- Four-Star Badass: Not only is she capable of close combat, she welded together a vast coalition of races to fight against the Pa'anuri.

 Doyt Gyo is a human bounty hunter who is cybernetically grafted to an extremely advanced AI named Haban.
 After running afoul of the Toughs, Haban is modified to have a greater say in things, resulting in the two personalities merging into one mind.
-Dotyhaban briefly served as an officer with the Toughs before the UNS decided to pull his chain back in.
+Doythaban briefly served as an officer with the Toughs before the UNS decided to pull his chain back in.

-Put on a Bus: We don't know what happened to him after he was captured by the UNS, but we assume it wasn't good.
+- Put on a Bus: We don't know what happened to him after he was captured by the UNS, but we assume it wasn't good.

-Recruiting The Criminal: In a manner of speaking.
+- Recruiting the Criminal: In a manner of speaking.
 The UNS employed Doyt as a bounty hunter because they couldn't find any official position for him (as he was clearly unsuited for military life) and he was far too dangerous to leave on the open market.
 When he decided to take a job with the Toughs the UNS took it...
 Poorly.

-Split Personality: Literally.
+- Split Personality: Literally.
 Doyt and Haban bicker over possession of the body, with Haban usually having the upper hand.

 Haban is a gate-clone of Doyt Gyo/Haban, who caught a bad case of cranial laser that destroyed most of the Doyt personality center.
 After the brain was reconstructed, Haban took full control over the remaining body and mind.
 Haban is currently married to Breya and partially connect to the Fleetmind.

-Wetware Body: The Doyt (human) part of him was killed when his brain got shot out by a plasma rifle, but the Haban (robot) part was intact and, with medical treatment, was able to salvage the body for his own use.
+- Wetware Body: The Doyt (human) part of him was killed when his brain got shot out by a plasma rifle, but the Haban (robot) part was intact and, with medical treatment, was able to salvage the body for his own use.